c4v4/cft/README.md

 [![CMake on multiple platforms](https://github.com/falcopt/scp/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/falcopt/scp/actions/workflows/c-cpp.yml)

-Accorsi Luca and Cavaliere Francesco implementation of the CFT algorithm for the Set Covering problem.
+Accorsi Luca and Cavaliere Francesco implementation of the CFT algorithm for the [Set Covering problem](https://en.wikipedia.org/wiki/Set_cover_problem).

 ### References
 *Caprara, A., Fischetti, M., & Toth, P. (1999).
 A Heuristic Method for the Set Covering Problem.
 Operations Research, 47(5), 730–743. [doi:10.1287/opre.47.5.730](https://doi.org/10.1287/opre.47.5.730)*

 ## Building and Running the Project

-Configure the project for a Release build, and build it:
+Configure the project for a release build and build it:

 ```bash
 cmake -B build -DCMAKE_BUILD_TYPE=Release
 cmake --build build -j
 ```

-After building, the binary will be located in `build/accft`.
+The binary will be located at `build/accft`.
-Example command for running the project:
+You can run it with:

 ```bash
 ./build/accft -i instances/rail/rail507 -p RAIL -t 30
 ```

-This command runs the `accft` binary with the specified instance, parser, and time limit.
+See `./build/accft --help` for the list of available parameters and their meaning.

 ## Tests and Coverage